 NATO Joint Warfare Centre was established on October 23, 2003, in Jåttå, Stavanger, Norway, subordinate to Headquarters Supreme Allied Commander Transformation (HQ SACT), in Norfolk, Virginia, the United States.
 The Joint Warfare Centre achieved its Full Operational Capability in 2006.

-The JWC is a multi-national and multi-service NATO organization with nearly 250 military and civilian personnel from 15 NATO Member Nations: Ca nada, Czech Republic, Denmark, France, Germany, Hungary, I taly, the Netherlands, No rway, Poland, Romania, Spain, Turkey, the United Kingdom and the United States.
+The Joint Warfare Centre is a multi-national and multi-service NATO organization with nearly 270 military and civilian personnel from seventeen nations, including Ca nada, Czech Republic, Denmark, France, Germany, Greece, Hungary, Italy, the Netherlands, No rway, Poland, Portugal, Romania, Spain, Turkey, the United Kingdom, and the United States.